Roger Clarke's Web-Site

 The purpose of the new artefact is to provide a basis whereby an organisation can ensure that problems arising during the data analytics process can be detected, and detected early.
 This enables appropriate measures to be put in place in order to address those problems.
 Two categories of process element need to be added to the conventional model described earlier: evaluation steps, and selection constructs that, under appropriate circumstances, loop the flow back to an earlier phase.

-Appropriate locations need to be identified at which each test can be applied.
-Established techniques of quality assurance (QA), risk assessment (RA) and risk management (RM) can be brought to bear, including requirements elicitation, interviews with executive, managerial, supervisory and operational staff, and review of the data.
-Similarly, the conventional classification of risk management strategies can be applied, distinguishing proactive strategies (avoidance, deterrence, prevention, redundancy), reactive strategies (detection, reduction/mitigation, recovery, insurance) and non-reactive strategies (self-insurance, graceful degradation, graceless degradation).
+Various tests need to be performed, and appropriate locations need to be identified at which each test can be applied.
+Established techniques of quality assurance (QA) and risk assessment (RA) can be brought to bear, including requirements elicitation, interviews with executive, managerial, supervisory and operational staff, and review of the data.
+Similarly, the conventional classification of risk management (RM) strategies can be applied, distinguishing proactive strategies (avoidance, deterrence, prevention, redundancy), reactive strategies (detection, reduction/mitigation, recovery, insurance) and non-reactive strategies (self-insurance, graceful degradation, graceless degradation).

 Where significant impacts may arise outside the organisation, the additional techniques of impact assessment (IA) and impact management (IM) are needed.
 These activities develop an appreciation of the contexts, needs and values of external stakeholders.
 Many external stakeholders are users of, or at least participants in, the system in question.
 However, it is important not to overlook 'usees', by which is meant organisations, but more commonly individuals, who are affected by the system without directly participating in it (Clarke 1992, Fischer-Hübner & Lindskog 2001, Baumer 2015).
 Developing the necessary appreciation generally depends on consultation with representatives or and/or advocates for the various external stakeholder groups.